jacobclarke92/TouchOSC-Script-Injector/README.md

 `_root.lua` will get applied to your document's root script.

-All other `.lua` files will map directly to any controls of the same name.
+All other `.lua` files will map directly to any controls or groups of the same name.
 By pre-pending a file name with `tag_` the mapping will be done by tag instead of name.

-This name/tag script copying process will find controls nested in however many groups.
+This name/tag script copying process should find controls nested in however many groups.

 ## Using this thing

 Head to [releases](https://github.com/jacobclarke92/TouchOSC-Script-Injector/releases) and download the version best suited for your OS.
-Windows, Mac and Linux options available but I've only tested Mac so far.
+Windows, Mac and Linux options available.
+I've personally only tested on Mac so far but have heard window works fine.

 Simply run the program and follow the prompts!
-You will be prompted for your project file, drag your `.tosc` file into the window and press enter and you'll be away.

 The program will run in its entirety after initially receiving a project file.
-It will creating a new `_INJECTED.tosc` file next to your original.
+It will create a new `_INJECTED.tosc` file next to your original.

 After this point the program will monitor your `scripts` folder and watch for any changes to `.lua` files, patching your project file as necessary.
+If a change is made to the original `.tosc` fil the injection process with run afresh.

+Note: whenever the program runs you'll need to close and reopen your `_INJECTED.tosc` project if you already have it open to see changes as TouchOSC understandably doesn't refresh itself if changes are detected.

 ---